huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_cassandra_instance.html.markdown

 * `mode` - Indicates the instance type.
 * `db_user_name` - Indicates the default username.
 * `nodes` - Indicates the instance nodes information.
 Structure is documented below.
+- `private_ips` - Indicates the IP address list of the db.

 The `nodes` block contains: